VoliJS/NestedTypes/README.md

-# Getting Started
+# NestedTypes model framework

 master: [![Master Build Status](https://travis-ci.org/Volicon/backbone.nestedTypes.svg?branch=master)](https://travis-ci.org/Volicon/backbone.nestedTypes)
 develop: [![Develop Build Status](https://travis-ci.org/Volicon/backbone.nestedTypes.svg?branch=develop)](https://travis-ci.org/Volicon/backbone.nestedTypes)

-## Major changes in 1.3.x:

-- New JIT-optimized models and collections designed to be responsive while handling 10-50K elements (in average - 10 times faster than backbone on all operations).
-- Abstract models support for collections
-- Attribute-level validation
-- Mixins
-- version tokens for models and collections
-- Bug fixes
-- Experimental features:
-    - First-class hierarchical stores.

-### Compatibility with Backbone

-`NestedTypes` doesn't depend on backbone retains some reasonable level of API compatibility and intended to be used as drop-in Backbone replacement.
-Some changes to existing backbone models and collection code is required, due the fact that NestedTypes requires attributes to be declared in Model's `defaults`.

-- `Model`, `Collection`, and `extend` share no common code with Backbone.
-- `Events`, `Router`, `History`, and REST functionality (`sync`, `fetch`, `save`, and `destroy` methods) taken from Backbone 1.2.
-- `View` is taken from Backbone 1.1.
-- `NestedTypes` is being tested against modified Backbone 1.2 unit tests.

-Likely, it will continue to be so.

-Browse complete documentation here: http://volicon.github.io/backbone.nestedTypes/

-## What it is

-It's modern data framework, mostly backward compatible with backbone.js and can be used as drop-in backbonejs replacement.
+`NestedTypes` is the modern data framework, which is mostly backward compatible with backbone.js API and can be used as drop-in backbonejs replacement with [moderate refactoring](/docs/BackboneTransitionGuide.md).

-Compared to `backbonejs`, it's has order of magnitude faster model updates, and support all the features which could be found in state of the art model frameworks through lightweight and declarative attribute type annotations.
+Compared to `backbone`, it's [order of magnitude faster](http://slides.com/vladbalin/performance#/), and has out of the box support for all the features which could be found in backbone plugins like `backbone-relational`.

 ### Complex attribute types